Constructing Taxonomies from Pretrained Language Models: Constructing Taxonomies from Pretrained Models

-We define taxonomy induction as the task of creating a tree-structured hierarchy $T=(V,E)$, where $V$ is a set of terms and $E$ is a set of edges representing hypernym relationships.
-In this task, the model must induce the tree $T$ given a set of terms $V$, where each term can be a single word or a short phrase.
-Our model performs taxonomy induction in two steps: parenthood prediction followed by tree reconciliation.
+We define taxonomy construction as the task of creating a tree-structured hierarchy $T=(V,E)$, where $V$ is a set of terms and $E$ is a set of directed edges representing hypernym relations.
+In this task, the model receives a set of terms $V$, where each term can be a single word or a short phrase, and it must construct the tree $T$ given these terms. \model{} performs taxonomy construction in two steps: parenthood prediction (Section \ref{sec:parenthood_prediction}) followed by graph reconciliation (Section \ref{sec:graph_pruning}).

+We provide a schematic description of \model{} in Figure \ref{fig:approach} and provide details in the remainder of this section.